EricaSG/Mod3Project/README.md

 * 76% of the officers in this datset are white and 88% of the officers identify as male.
 The average age of the oifficers on duty were born in the year 1982, while the oldest reporting officers was born in 1946 and the youngest officers were born in 1997.

 #### Recommendations & Insights
-For community policing to be effective, the police force should at a minimum be representative of the total poplulation for that city and/or Precinct.
+For community policing to be effective, the police force should at a minimum be representative of the total population for that city and/or Precinct.
 Programs should be started to recruit more minorities and women to be police officers and representatives of the law.
 Minority representation within the law will help well intentioned laws from unfairly targeting People of Color.
 With so few women being stopped, it raises the questions;
 1. Are women generally seen as less threatening by society?
 2. Because of this, do officers often let their guards down around women?
 3. Could this be a blind spot for the police force and for residents?